 Ancient Egypt was much larger than present-day Egypt since it occupied a land area ranging from where present-day Sudan, Egypt, and Syria occupy.

-The most popular aspects of ancient Egypt are its unique pyramids, mausoleums, tombs, and mummification processes.
-The mysteries of ancient Egypt have long attracted the attention of historians and archeologists, as demonstrated by their creation of Egyptology.
+The most well-known and popular aspects of ancient Egypt are its unique pyramids, mausoleums, tombs, and mummification processes.
+The mysteries of ancient Egypt have long attracted the attention of historians and archeologists, as demonstrated by the development of Egyptology.

-The primary source of information on ancient Egypt is the hieroglyphs-covered archeology sites.
-These sites depict ancient Egyptian culture as having rich art, beauty, and religious traditions.
+The primary sources of information on ancient Egypt are hieroglyphs-covered archeological sites.
+These indicate ancient Egyptian culture was rich in art, beauty, and religious traditions.

-Ancient Egypt had a governance system whose religious and political leader was a pharaoh.
-The pharaoh ruled over lower and upper Egypt and was also a high priest in every Egyptian temple because he was a representative of the gods.
+Ancient Egypt had a governance system headed by a pharaoh, the religious and political leader.
+The pharaoh ruled over lower and upper Egypt and was also a high priest in every Egyptian temple as he was a representative of the gods.
 Ancient Egyptians considered their pharaoh a god since he filled the gap between the gods and humanity.

 Ancient Egyptians had many goddesses and gods.
-For example, Ra was the sun god, and Horus was in charge of wars.
-Isis controlled magic and nature.
-In addition, they had a god for the dead called Osiris.
+For example, Ra was the sun god, Horus was in charge of wars, Isis controlled magic and nature, and Osiris was the god of the dead.

 The influence of the gods changed as new gods emerged and others diminished in importance.
-For instance, these dynasties elevated Amun, their chief god.
-Later, the principal god status became Amun-Ra following the merging of Ra and Amun.
+For instance, these dynasties elevated Amun to be their chief god.
+Later, the principal god status became Amun-Ra following the merging of the sun god Ra and Amun.

 3. Indus Valley Civilization